-Seawinds B&B Guide for Touring
+Seawinds Guide for the Area

-First, in Killybegs take a walk on pier see large fishing boats and Killybegs International Carpet Making and Fishing Centre.
-And see the longest hand knotting loom in the world Visit our local craft shop or try the great food and coffee at Mrs. B’s and Ahoy cafes.
-Continue to Sliabh Liag Cliffs on R263 after 4 k, cross small bridge take exit 200 meters past Clock Tower left for Blue flag beach..continue on R263 to Largy viewing point on the left, overlooking Donegal Bay, pass Kitty Kelly’s restaurant and just after the Blue Haven Restaurant take a left WAW for the ‘Scenic coast road’ to Sliabh Liag cliffs, arrive in town of Kilcar and turn left to continue on the scenic coast road to next town Carrick, turn left at Sliabh Liag Bar for Sliabh Liag cliffs, go 2 mls, (1st right is Pilgrims pass walk only) go into the village of Teelin, and turn right at school to for Bunglas Cliffs.
-Visit the Ti Linn café Cultural Centre for coffee on the right.
-Go to the first car park, (open the gate and close it after) continue to drive up to the second car park, walk to Viewing Point Deck’ see the cliffs and ‘Giants table and chair’(cliffs approx.600 metres high and ‘One Man’s Pass’ (approx. 1.5 hours from to top car park).On the return to Teelin village, see ‘Rusty Mackerel bar’(turn right for option of a boat trip under the cliffs from Teelin pier on the ‘Nuala Star’ boat.
+Take our specialist hand crafted map of the area and just a 40 mins drive approx. to Sliabh Liag cliffs highest accessible cliffs in Europe, approx 600 meters with stunning scenery along the scenic coast road, WAW to Sliabh Liag cliffs via Kilcar and Carrick, turn left at Sliabh Liag Bar for Sliabh Liag cliffs, (1st right is Pilgrims pass walk only) go into the village of Teelin, and turn right at school to for Bunglas Cliffs.
+Go to the first car park, (open the gate and close it after) continue to drive up to the second car park, walk to Viewing Point Deck’ see the cliffs and Giants table and chair and One Man’s Pass, approx. 1.5 hours climb past the top car park.On the return to Teelin village, see Rusty Mackerel bar turn right for option of a boat trip under the cliffs from Teelin pier on the Nuala Star boat.
 Sailings at 10am,12 noon, 2 pm and 4 pm daily.